 The “carbine” is still a rifle, technically, but is optimized for an ideal balance between barrel length (typically 16 inches) and maneuverability.

 Barrels shorter than 16 inches fall into the “short-barreled rifle” (SBR) designation.
 As such, many manufacturers offer guns that are built without traditional stocks.
 These are classified as “pistols” by the BATFE, as they aren’t designed to be shouldered.
 Some of the pistols (and short-barreled rifles) will have barrels as short as seven inches.
-Ten inch and 11 inch barrels are common, too.
+Ten-inch and 11-inch barrels are common, too.

 There’s more to consider about barrels than just length.
 Barrel Profile is a hot topic.
 Some target shooters prefer heavy barrels (often called a “bull barrel”).
 These are thicker, heavier, and offer rigidity that translates into long-range accuracy.
 Most bull barrels are just under an inch in diameter.

 Most carbines have a Colt Automatic Rifle (CAR) profile.
-This is another of the abbreviations that is often misunderstood.
+This is another of the abbreviations that are often misunderstood.
 Colt made many of the early contract guns and used the CAR profile on their barrels.
 Many still think CAR means “carbine.”

 In this same group of very thin barrels, you may see terms like “pencil” or Lightweight.”
 The designations are apt.
 These barrels are thin.
 As such, they heat up quickly.
 They come in at .625 of an inch in diameter.